Hammarby Sjöstad/Sustainable City

 The Hammarby model

-During the development of Sustainable City, the vision of a sustainable urban district was transformed into a detailed environmental programme.
+The development of Sustainable City transformed the vision of a sustainable urban district into a detailed environmental program.
 The ultimate objective was to reduce total environmental impact by 50%, in comparison to a typical area constructed at the start of the 1990s.
 However, more stringent environmental demands required a completely new set of solutions.
 This included a closed-loop system – the Hammarby model – with solutions for energy, waste, water and sewerage.

 Kasper Salin Prize winner in 2005